Skip to content

 Step 2 — Check Provider Readiness

-SASE orchestrates an existing provider CLI; it does not replace that provider's own install or authentication flow.
-Run the read-only doctor before the first agent launch:
+SASE orchestrates a supported provider CLI and still relies on the provider's own authentication flow.
+Inventory the supported CLIs, then run the read-only doctor before the first agent launch:

 sase doctor